NicholasPCole/ping-logger/README.md

 Copy `config.yaml.default` to `~/.config/ping-logger/config.yaml` and fill in each of the settings in the new file.

-All settings are required, and some examples are given for `influxdb_connection['server']` and `dest_hosts` to demonstrate the input format.
+All settings are required, and some examples are given for `influxdb_connection['server']` and `dest_hosts` to demonstrate the input format. `src_host_name` is used to help identify multiple running instances of the script on different servers.

 ### Cron job